Konstantin Kerschbaumer: 1. FC Heidenheim

 On 2 September 2019, Kerschbaumer moved back up to the 2.
 Bundesliga to sign a three-year contract with 1.
 FC Heidenheim, for an undisclosed fee.
 He made 26 appearances and scored three goals during a 2019–20 season which ended with defeat in the Bundesliga promotion play-off.
 Following a mid-table 2020–21 season in which he made 19 appearances and scored one goal, a torn muscle fibre interrupted the early months of Kerschbaumer's 2021–22 season.
 After his return, he made just five appearances and late in the season, it was announced that Kerschbaumer would be released when his contract expired in June 2022.
 Kerschbaumer ended his three-season spell at the Voith-Arena with 50 appearances and four goals.

 Wolfsberger AC

 On 23 May 2022, Kerschbaumer signed a three-year contract with Austrian Bundesliga club Wolfsberger AC on a free transfer, effective 1 July 2022.
 He made 34 appearances and scored three goals during a 2022–23 season which culminated with defeat in the Europa Conference League play-offs.
 Kerschbaumer was frozen out during the 2023–24 season and made just two substitute appearances.
 He departed the club in September 2024.

 SV Stripfing

 On 7 September 2024, Kerschbaumer signed an undisclosed-length contract with 2.
 Liga club SV Stripfing.
 He made 25 appearances during the 2024–25 season, in which the club narrowly avoided relegation.
 Kerschbaumer was retained for the 2025–26 season.
+He made three appearances prior to departing the club in December 2025.

+Wiener Sport-Club

+In December 2025, Kerschbaumer transferred to Austrian Regionalliga East club Wiener Sport-Club.
+He made 13 appearances and scored four goals during the remainder of the 2025–26 season.
+Kerschbaumer was retained for the 2026–27 season.